mhnaufal/see-plus-plus/README.md

    modifier).
     - **explicit** = prevent the compiler to do an implicit casting.
 Implicit casting only happen one time.
-    - **virtual function** = whenever a class derived/inherit from a class that has virtual functions on it, the derived class must implement the virtual function a.k.a. virtual function used to ensure that a function is overridden
+    - **virtual function** = whenever a class derived/inherit from a class that has virtual functions on it, the derived class has option to implement the virtual function or not
     - **pure virtual function** = a virtual function that ended with `= 0;` that doesn't have any use in the base class but must be implemented in the derived class.
 A class that contains pure virtual functions is known as **abstract class**.